 But I have sooooo many questions: “What’s this tree that sorta looks like an oak?”
 “Who or what does this stone marker mark?”
 “What is that bug that looks like a firefly but doesn’t fly?”
 “Why does Tosa-ben sound like it does?”
 “What’s the deal with Sakamoto Ryoma and why is there another drama about him?”
 Oh, my ignorance was–and continues to be–vast and terrible!

 No more!
-I’ve finally decided to find out about this place by asking the people here to explain it to me.
-And since there’s precious little English language information on the web about this place, I’m going to share it with other folks who might want to know more too.
+I finally decided to find out about this place by asking other people with better Japanese than me to explain it.
+And since there’s precious little English language information on the web about this place, I figured to share it with other folks who might want to know a little more too.

 Also, this site serves an academic purpose.
 Writing, whether in one’s native language or in a learned foreign language, is something that is accomplished only through a series of steps, the final of which is Publication.
 This forum exists to give my students a real venue for their writing, and to give them a sense that they are, in fact, writing for a wider audience than just their teacher.
 The hope is that the students will surprise themselves and discover that, yes, they actually can communicate something important and difficult in English.